Pieter12345/JavaLoader/README.md

  - When a class is defined in multiple places, the first found definition is used.
 The classloading search order is: `project` > `include scope dependencies` > `project dependencies (including their dependencies)` > `Server main ClassLoader (Bukkit classes and possibly Bukkit plugin classes)` > `JavaLoader plugin classloader (Bukkit plugin classes)`.

 ## Contributing
-You can contribute to this project by reporting bugs using the issue tracker on GitHub.
-Pull requests will not be accepted at this time.
+You can contribute to this project by reporting bugs and requesting features using the issue tracker on GitHub.
+Pull requests are very much welcome, but do keep in mind to discuss changes beforehand to increase the chance of pull requests being accepted.